RealFlow/Swift-CheatSheet/README.md

 ### Overview

   * Associate values with a particular class, structure or enumeration
-  * Stored properties store constant and variable values as part of an instance
+  * Instance Properties
-    * Provided only by classes and structures
+    * Stored Property: provided only by classes and structures
+      * Lazy Stored Property: Initial value is not calculated until the first time it is used
-  * Computed properties are provided by classes, structures and enumerations.
+    * Computed Property: provided by classes, structures and enumerations.
-  * Stored and computed properties are associated with instances, but properties can be associated to the type itself, known as type properties
+  * Type Properties
+    * Provided by classes, structures and enumerations.
   * You can define property observer, for properties you define or properties that a subclass inherits from its superclass.

 ### Stored Properties

-  * Is a constant or variable that is stored as part of an instance of a particular class or structure
+  * Is a constant (let) or variable (var) that is stored as part of an instance of a particular class or structure

     ```swift
     struct FixedLengthRange {